 If you’re still learning, like us, avoid flying in places where you’re not 100% comfortable.
 This might be anywhere where you’re a little close to trees, power lines or buildings, or where there are too many people.
 Although it might be boring, the best place to learn is a wide open space where you can drive as crazy as you want for practice without worrying about crashing.

-We are definitely getting more confident, but as soon as we pulled the drones out at the 12 Apostles we had a small crowd watching what we were doing and we lost our nerve.
-Dean has been flying much longer than us though, so he was able to get the amazing image above of the 12 Apostles.
+We are definitely getting more confident, but as soon as we pulled the drones out at our first stop we had a small crowd watching what we were doing and we lost our nerve.
+Dean has been flying much longer than us though, so he was able to get some amazing footage.